nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 #### How can I upload file to the pod?
 We made an example [script](./Stable-Diffusion-UI-Agones/sd-webui/extensions/stable-diffusion-webui-udload/scripts/udload.py) to work as an extension for file upload.
 Besides, you can use extensions for image browsing and downloading(https://github.com/zanllp/sd-webui-infinite-image-browsing), model/lora downloading(https://github.com/butaixianran/Stable-Diffusion-Webui-Civitai-Helper) and more.

+#### How to persist the settings in SD Webui?
+sd-webui only load config.json/ui-config.json on startup.
+If you click apply settings, it would write the current settings in UI to the config files, so we could not persist the two files with symlink trick.
+One workaround is to make golden config files and pack them to the Docker image.
+We have an [example](../examples/sd-webui/Dockerfile) to make settings of "quicksettings_list": ["sd_model_checkpoint","sd_vae","CLIP_stop_at_last_layers"] persist.